AnthonyCxx/Notes-and-Writeups/C++/Control Flow/Loops.md

 ## Range-based For Loop
 A range-based for loop is the equivalent of a [_foreach loop_](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/statements/iteration-statements#the-foreach-statement) in Java or C#.
 A range-based for loop iterates over a container (a data structure that contains a collection of elements).
 In the example, the variable
 _num_ takes on a value of the Nth element in the array until it has iterated over all the elements.
-If you want to write a flexible for loop that works with various types, don't know the type of the container, or don't want to write out the type, then use the [_auto_](https://www.youtube.com/watch?v=2vOPEuiGXVo) keyword.
+If you want to write a flexible for loop that works with various types, don't know the datatype of the container, or don't want to write out the type, then use the [_auto_](https://www.youtube.com/watch?v=2vOPEuiGXVo) keyword.

 ## Format
 ```C++